Danny Santana: Boston Red Sox

-On March 7, 2021, Santana was signed to a minor-league contract by the Boston Red Sox, and received a non-roster invite to spring training.
-Santana began the minor-league season on a rehabilitation assignment with the High-A Greenville Drive, then played in Triple-A with the Worcester Red Sox.
+On March 7, 2021, Santana was signed to a minor league contract by the Boston Red Sox, and received a non-roster invitation to spring training.
+Santana began the year on a rehabilitation assignment with the High-A Greenville Drive, then played in Triple-A with the Worcester Red Sox.
 On May 21, Santana was added to Boston's active roster.
 He made his Red Sox debut that night at Citizens Bank Park against the Philadelphia Phillies, hitting a home run in an 11–3 Red Sox win.
-He was placed on the injured list on July 9 due to a left quad strain, was sent on a rehabilitation assignment with Worcester a week later, and was activated on July 19.
+Santana was placed on the injured list on July 9 due to a left quad strain, was sent on a rehabilitation assignment with Worcester a week later, and was activated on July 19.
 Santana returned to the injured list on July 22 due to a left groin strain.
 He was activated on September 1, placed on the COVID-related injured list on September 5, and returned to the team on September 7.
-On September 11, he was again placed on the COVID-related injured list.
-Overall with Boston during the regular season, Santana played in 38 games while batting .181 with five home runs and 14 RBIs.
+On September 11, Santana was again placed on the COVID-related injured list.
+Overall with Boston during the regular season, Santana played in 38 games while batting .181 with five home runs and 14 RBI.
 He appeared in five postseason games, batting 0-for-3, as the Red Sox advanced to the American League Championship Series.
-He also appeared in 20 minor league games, batting .343 with six home runs and 12 RBIs.
+Santana also appeared in 20 minor league games, batting .343 with six home runs and 12 RBI.
 On November 3, Santana elected to become a free agent.